logo

 Wellbeing Benefit

 A Wellbeing Benefit is automatically included with the Lifetime Income Benefit Rider (LIBR) at no fee.
 This allows increases in the income payment by an enhanced income payment factor (200% for single; 150% for joint) for a maximum of five years.
-This option is available based on eligibility requirements below:
+This option is available based on the eligibility requirements below:

-• Contract value is greater than zero
+• The contract value is greater than zero

 • Owner or spouse no longer able to perform two of six activities of daily living (ADLs)

 Confinement Waiver: After the first contract year, an annuitant can withdraw up to 100% of the contract’s accumulated value if he is confined to a Qualified nursing home.
-No withdrawal charge or MVA apply if the owner qualifies for this benefit.
+No withdrawal charge or MVA applies if the owner qualifies for this benefit.
 Diagnosis must occur after the contract is issued, and written proof with supporting documentation is required from a qualified physician.

 Terminal Illness Waiver: After the first contract year, an annuitant can withdraw up to 100% of the contract’s accumulated value if he is diagnosed with a terminal illness.
-No withdrawal charge or MVA apply if the owner qualifies for this benefit.
+No withdrawal charge or MVA applies if the owner qualifies for this benefit.
 Diagnosis must occur after the contract is issued, and written proof with supporting documentation is required from a qualified physician.

 Surrender Charge